 Planning a visit to the Nation’s Capital or want to explore the heart of your own city?
-We've composed a day trip for you-- a thread that engages with contemporary art and draws you through the energetic local businesses in a rich and varied cultural milieu.
+We've composed a day trip for you-- a thread that engages with contemporary art to draw you through the energetic local businesses in a rich and varied cultural milieu.

 We recognize that the ByWard Market/Ottawa is located on unceded territory of the Algonquin Anishinaabe Nation.

 Our ByWard Market

 The historic heart of Ottawa is a thriving hub of restaurants, boutiques, galleries and museums.
-Accessible by train or bus into the Rideau Station we, and the National Gallery, are a 5-minute walk away.
+Accessible by train or bus into the Rideau Station we, near the National Gallery, are a 5-minute walk away.
 Public parking is available on most streets, at the National Gallery, or consult parkopedia for parking lots.

 Let's start at the National Gallery of Canada, 380 Sussex Drive with its recently revamped and integrated galleries.
 Visit the meditative space of the Michael and Sonja Koerner Family Atrium showcasing so beautifully the permanent installation of Michael Belmore’s Lost Bridal Veil (2015) [Works by Michael Belmore currently in L. A. Pai Gallery]

 Michael Belmore, Lost Bridal Veil (2015), National Gallery of Canada

-Don't forget to visit the artworks on the grounds and take in the view from the Nepean Point promontory dominated by the statue of French explorer Samuel de Champlain.
-From there you can see Major's Hill Park, (the new home of the Indigenous scout that is photographed in Barry Ace's Kitchi Zibi Omàmìwininì Anishinàbe currently at the L. A Pai Gallery), the Chateau Laurier with the Parliament across the Ottawa Locks of the Rideau Canal, and stretching all the way up the Ottawa River to the Canadian War Museum built by Moriyama and Teshima.
+Don't forget to visit the artworks on the grounds and take in the view from the Nepean Point promontory formerly dominated by the statue of French explorer Samuel de Champlain.
+From there you can see Major's Hill Park, (photographed in Barry Ace's Kitchi Zibi Omàmìwininì Anishinàbe currently at the L. A Pai Gallery), the Chateau Laurier with the Parliament across the Ottawa Locks of the Rideau Canal, and stretching all the way up the Ottawa River to the Canadian War Museum built by Moriyama and Teshima.
 Across the river is the Canadian Museum of History in Gatineau, Québec, designed by Douglas Cardinal.
 From this side of the river you can't quite glimpse Mary Anne Barkhouse's sculpture, Namaxsala, with its bronze wolf in a copper canoe that is keeping its eye on the Parliament, but it's worth the trip across by foot or ferry shuttle.
 [Works by Mary Anne Barkhouse currently in the L. A. Pai Gallery]